Abdelrahman822000/codealpha_tasks/Task1_HangmanGame_Final_Version v.1.6.7/README.md

 # Insructions:
+First, check that you have Python3 downloaded
-First, check that you have "tkinter" and "customtkinter" libraries downloaded
+Then check that you have "tkinter" and "customtkinter" libraries downloaded

-If the libraries aren't downloaded you can download them by typing this commands in the terminal: pip install tkinter pip install customtkinter
+If the libraries aren't downloaded you can download them by typing this commands in the terminal or CMD: pip install tkinter pip install customtkinter

 After checking you can now run the game by opening "Hangman Game.bat"

-You can check the code in "Hangman_Game.py"
+Or You can run the code in "Hangman_Game.py"

 # How to play: